keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/introduction.md

 sidebar_label: 'Introduction'
 ---
 # Introduction
-In this tutorial, you'll learn how to create an unparalleled ticketing experience.
-You'll be able to garner a large audience for your events by creating a seamless admission and onboarding experience for your community.
+In this tutorial, you'll learn how to create a ticketing experience that is both able to handle large audiences and creates a seamless admission and onboarding experience for your community.
 ## Background
 NFT ticketing is very common in the Web3 space and is an excellent way to engage your attendees and draw a larger audience.
 However, it currently requires the attendees to have an existing wallet.
 This is a massive barrier to entry, particularly to non-Web3-natives.

 Keypom aims to solve these problems by empowering you to create a seamless ticketing system that has the following features.

-* No wallet is needed to enter the event or receive a POAP.
+* No wallet is needed to enter the event or receive a Proof-of-Attendence NFT, commonly known as a [POAP](https://academy.binance.com/en/glossary/proof-of-attendance-protocol-poap).
 * Each ticket is unique and once you've entered the event, the ticket cannot be sent to another person to gain them access
-* No wifi is needed at the door.
+* Attendees are not required to have wifi at the door.
-* An optional NFT POAP can be minted on-demand for each user that attends the event.
+* Users that choose to onboard will receive a Proof-of-Attendence NFT.
 * The post-attendance gifts can **only** be given to people that physically showed up to the event.
 You can't receive the NFT if you didn't show up.
-* People that have attended the event can get setup with a NEAR wallet if they don't have one yet.

 These features open the door to an entirely new class of non-technical attendees and create a smoother experience compared to existing NFT ticketing solutions.

 In this tutorial, you'll be creating a ticketing system with those features, and incorporating a POAP to further reward your community members that come out to your events.

 :::info note
 The NFT POAP is optional to include as the event organizer.
-You may omit it, or replace it with your own function call if you wish.
-In this tutorial, the POAP will be minted on the second key use.
+You can choose to keep it, or replace it with a different attendance gift such as $NEAR.
 :::

 ---